RobertAhlin/emx/README.md

 The idea is to make it simple and be able to easily overview different events.<br>
 By registering as a user, you are able to sign up for events.
+When the sign up is approved.
+It's possible to view in the event details.
+And of the user is logged in, they are able to delete or edit the sign up.

 ## <a id="user-stories"></a>User stories